In This Article

 Recently, senior research and development executive Eric Spengler let me in on a surprising hair secret: You can actually have coarse hair and fine hair at the same time.
 Sound like an oxymoron?
 I'll let Spengler explain.

 "Hair with a small diameter—or fine hair—has a typical diameter of about 50 microns, and hair with a larger diameter—or coarse hair—has a typical diameter of about 120 microns.
 By contrast, the typical copy paper is about 70 microns.
 So fine hair is almost half the thickness of copy paper, and coarse hair has about twice the thickness of copy paper."
 Spengler explains.
 So, to break it down, fine hair is physically thinner than coarse hair.

-But here's the thing: If your individual hair strands have a thick diameter, it doesn't necessarily mean that the density of your hair is thick.
+But here's the thing: If your individual hair strands are coarse and therefore have a thick diameter, it doesn't necessarily mean that the density of your hair is thick.
 You can still have hair that's thin in overall volume as well as coarse strands.
-Confused about what constitutes thin hair?
-Take it away, Spengler.
+So, then, what constitutes thin hair?

 "As background, hair density measures the number of hair fibers on your head.
 Women with thin hair might have about 80,000 fibers on their head and an individual with thick hair will have about 150,000 fibers.
 The greater the number of fibers, the greater the interaction between each fiber.
 Women will often confuse diameter of each fiber with density and call it 'thin hair.'
 This is more appropriately called 'fine hair.'"
 So technically, if you have fine strands, your hair can still be medium in density.